KatyCodes/resort/README.md

 ## Support and contact details

-If you have any questions, please call 1-800-Definitely-Legal.
+For questions, concerns, or suggestions please email katyannhenning@gmail.com

 ## Technologies Used